jeffomidvaran/TheBlockouts/docs/final.md

 <h4>Quantifying Combat Effectiveness and Efficiency</h4>
 <p>
 To see if the agent was actually developing an effective strategy we plotted the total reward at the end of each mission.
-The agent was given +10 for damaging a zombie, +1 for damaging an enderman, -10 for damaging a villager, +.1 for trying to attack a zombie(but not necessarily damaging, +.01 for trying to attack an enderman, and -.1 for trying to attack a villager.
+The agent was given +10 for damaging a zombie, +1 for damaging an enderman, -10 for damaging a villager, +.1 for trying to attack a zombie (but not necessarily causing damage), +.01 for trying to attack an enderman, and -.1 for trying to attack a villager.
 As we can see from the graph, the agent does not converge on a particular value.
 This, however, doesn’t mean that the agent didn’t figure out which entities to target (and attack).
 It’s possible in some games that it attacked an enderman once and was killed, resulting in low reward.
 It’s also possible that in some of these games the agent ran out of time before being able to kill all the enemies.
 </p>
 <img src="images/Figure_3.jpg">

 $$ v $$ = number of attacks needed to kill villager * reward for hitting villager<br>
 $$ z $$ = number of attacks needed to kill zombie * reward for hitting zombie<br>
-$$ e $$ = number of attacks needed to kill Endermen * reward for hitting Endermen<br>
+$$ e $$ = number of attacks needed to kill endermen * reward for hitting endermen<br>

 $$ n_v = $$ total number of villagers<br>
 $$ n_z = $$ total number of zombies<br>
-$$ n_e = $$ total number of Endermen<br>
+$$ n_e = $$ total number of endermen<br>

 $$ n_{vk} = $$ total number of villagers killed<br>
 $$ n_{zk} = $$ total number of zombies killed<br>
-$$ n_{ek} = $$ total number of Endermen killed<br>
+$$ n_{ek} = $$ total number of endermen killed<br>

 $$ \text{successful reward percentage} = P =  \frac{|vn_v| + vn_{vk} + zn_{zk} + en_{ek}} {vn_{v} + zn_{z} + en_{e}} $$
 <br>